mccollumn/Hindsight-UI/README.md

 # Analytics Reporting

 This is a user interface for viewing website analytics reporting.
-All data is retrieved using the Data Extraction v2.0 API.
+All data is retrieved using the Webtrends Data Extraction v2.0 API.

 ## Overview

-The Analytics Reporting interface offers a modern experience for users wanting easy access to their data without the extra complexity of the traditional Analytics 9 interface.
+The Analytics Reporting interface provides interactive visualizations of multidimensional website analytics data.
+It offers a modern experience for users wanting easy access to the data needed to make informed business decisions.

-Built to complement your existing Analytics reporting environment, Analytics Reporting provides several advantages:

 **Easy Navigation** – Simple and intuitive.
 Quickly find the metrics you need using a categorized report view with integrated search functionality.